BjornL1/heritage-housing2/README.md

 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries

-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

 - Pandas: To read data from the house records documented in CSV files and present them as tables.